Which? super-complaint on payment scams

 - The data available on the type and scale of scams is of poor quality

-We have agreed a programme of work with Financial Fraud Action UK that the banking industry should lead on:
+We agreed a programme of work with Financial Fraud Action UK (now integrated into UK Finance) that the banking industry should lead on:

 - Developing and collecting clearer data on the scale and scope of the problem